-Several studies have shown that having a plant/s in your working area decreases stress, environmental toxins and lowers anxiety.
+Several studies have shown that having a plant/s in your working area decreases stress, environmental toxins, and anxiety.

 - Breath and stretch

 Deep breathing increases the supply of oxygen to the brain and stimulates the body.
 Tension is often felt in muscles causing pain.
-Try tensing and relaxing them and move around your environment.
+Try tensing and relaxing them and moving around your environment.